wolski/sigora/README.md

 remoteds::install_githug("wolski/sigora")
 ```

-For more informtion about the Sigora package see:
+For more information about the Sigora package, see:
 [wolski.github.io/sigora](wolski.github.io/sigora)